esteban03/doggychat/README.md

-# 🐕 AI Chat using Next.js and LangGraph
+# 🐕 DoggyChat - AI Chat using Next.js and LangGraph

 > A simple educational project to learn how to create chat interfaces with LLMs using real-time streaming.

-**In this example:** The chat works as an expert advisor on dog breeds that helps you choose the perfect puppy based on your personality and lifestyle.
+**DoggyChat** is an AI-powered chat that works as an expert advisor on dog breeds, helping you choose the perfect puppy based on your personality and lifestyle.

 This project is perfect for **learning** how to integrate language models (like OpenAI's GPT) into a modern web application with **Next.js** and the **LangChain/LangGraph** ecosystem.